rafiamb/maventoys-expansion-analysis/README.md

 - New stores opened by October will have time to establish operations before the Christmas demand spike
 - Ensure Electronics and Toys inventory is fully stocked entering November

-#### Use the 2000-2004 Cohort as a Benchmarking Model
+#### Use the 2000–2004 Cohort as a Benchmarking Model
-- Despite being the oldest active stores, the 2000-2004 cohort generates the highest avg profit per store at $88,489
+- Despite being the oldest active stores, the 2000–2004 cohort generates the highest avg profit per store at $88,489
-- The location decisions made during that period have proven most durable, and new site selection should study what those stores have in common (city, location type, footprint)
+- New site selection should study what those stores have in common (city, location type, footprint)
 - Avoid assuming newer stores will outperform; the data shows no correlation between store age and per-store efficiency

+---

+## Assumptions & Caveats

+- **Revenue and profit are derived fields** — not present in the raw data; calculated as unit price × units sold and revenue minus cost respectively
+- **2023 data is partial** — the dataset runs only through September 2023, so full-year 2023 comparisons are not possible; year-over-year comparisons are limited to January–September
+- **Inventory data reflects a snapshot** — current stock levels represent a point-in-time view and are not used in profitability calculations
+- **All figures are in USD ($)** — original data is in Mexican pesos; conversion assumed at a fixed rate for consistency

 ---